snpsuen/ElasticBeanstalk-Terraform-template01/terraform/modules/Readme.txt

-Directory tree of root and childfen modules:
+Directory tree of root and children modules:

 ├── [terraform]
 |   ├── main.tf